Licensing in Saskatchewan

 By law, every province requires chiropractors to earn a license before they are granted the privilege of treating the public.
 To be licensed, chiropractors must graduate from an accredited chiropractic educational program and pass stringent national examinations, administered by the Canadian Chiropractic Examining Board (CCEB), as well as a provincial exam.
 They must also provide proof of good character and, where it applies, good standing in jurisdictions where they have practiced previously.

 How does one get a license to practice in Saskatchewan?
+Please download the Application Process and Application Form below.

 IS INCORPORATION FOR YOU?